phac-nml/typingQC/.github/CONTRIBUTING.md

 ## Getting help

-For further information/help, please consult the [phac-nml/iridanext-example-nf documentation](https://nf-co.re/iridanext/usage) and don't hesitate to get in touch on the nf-core Slack [#iridanext](https://nfcore.slack.com/channels/iridanext) channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the [phac-nml/iridanextexample documentation](https://github.com/phac-nml/iridanextexample/).

 ## Pipeline contribution conventions

-To make the phac-nml/iridanext-example-nf code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the phac-nml/iridanextexample code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step